-On April 24, 2002, the Company issued 36,764 shares of restricted stock to the President and CEO of the Company under the 1996 Stock Incentive Plan.
+On April 24, 2002, the Company issued 36,764 shares of restricted stock to the President and CEO of the Company under the 1996 Plan.
 Pursuant to the terms of the grant, these shares vested on April 23, 2005, provided that on such date the grantee remained continuously employed by the Company since the date of the agreement.
-Compensation cost recognized in selling and administrative expenses in the accompanying Condensed Consolidated Statements of Earnings for these shares was \$0.1 million for the three months ended April 30, 2005.
+Compensation cost recognized in selling and administrative expenses in the accompanying Condensed Consolidated Statements of Earnings for these shares was \$0.1 million for the six months ended July 30, 2005.
 The 36,764 shares were issued in April 2005.

 Under the 2005 Equity Incentive Plan, the Company issued 228,594 shares of restricted stock in October and December 2005.
 There were 2,106 shares forfeited in the three months ended April 29, 2006.
 Of the 226,488 restricted shares outstanding, 106,445 shares vest at the end of three years and 120,043 shares vest 25% per year over four years, provided that on such date the grantee has remained continuously employed by the Company since the date of grant.
 The fair value of this stock is charged against income as compensation cost over the vesting period.
-Compensation cost recognized in selling and administrative expenses in the accompanying Condensed Consolidated Statements of Earnings for these shares was \$0.6 million for the three months ended April 29, 2006.
+Compensation cost recognized in selling and administrative expenses in the accompanying Condensed Consolidated Statements of Earnings for these shares was \$0.6 million and \$1.2 million, respectively, for the three months and six months ended July 29, 2006.